Autofill may refer to any of the following:

 If you haven't filled out any forms or manually entered the information in your browser, you need to do so before autofill works.
 Once that data is stored, you may click any form field and select from the list that appears, or start typing in one of the boxes.
 Below is a traditional shipping form you may see when ordering a product or service online for you to try out your browser's autofill feature.

-Note: Autofill must be enabled and setup for this process to work properly.
+Autofill must be enabled and set up for this process to work correctly.

 If you click the Submit button, no information is sent to Computer Hope; this form is only for testing.
 Clicking Submit only refreshes the page to clear the form fields.